pish-pish/SuperBMD/README.md

 # Full usage
 `SuperBMD.exe <input path> [output path] [--mat <material path>] [--tristrip (all/static/none)]`

 The last three arguments are optional.
-If output path is left out it is created from the input path by replacing the extension either with .bmd or .dae, depending on input.
+If output path is left out it is created from the input path by replacing the extension either with `.bmd` or `.dae`, depending on input.
+If material path is left out, it's created from the input path by replacing the extension with `_mat.json`

 If input path is a BMD/BDL and output path is a BMD, the model will be loaded, materials are applied from <material path> if supplied and then written to output path.